A1Liu/webb/README.md

   - Device - a UserProfile requires platform auth, otherwise they're guest user
   - Network - connected set of devices, owned by a single UserProfile
 - Auth model for:
-  - UserProfile is allowed to do X on this device
+  - UserProfile is allowed to do X on this device - Someone steals a phone and tries to add the phone to their network
-  - Person is authenticated to this UserProfile
+  - Person is authenticated to this UserProfile - Someone steals a device and tries to use it to run code on other devices in the network
-  - Device with claim to UserProfile is actually used by UserProfile
+  - Device with claim to UserProfile is actually used by UserProfile - Someone tries to spoof a user to gain access to devices on their network
+  - Device is authenticated as member of network - Work laptop with spyware tries to snoop into other computers on the network